Understanding In-Context Learning on Structured Manifolds: Bridging Attention to Kernel Methods: Related Works

-\subsection{Related Works}
+\section{Related Works}

-We next discuss some connection and comparison of our result with existing works on transformers.
+We next discuss some connection and comparison of our result with existing works.
 This paper highlights bridging the attention mechanism and classical kernel methods.
-It provides a new interpretation of transformers in ICL, and new tools to address nonlinear models in transformer-based ICL, which allows us to move beyond linear models studied in \citet{bai2023transformers,zhang2024trained,von2023transformers,akyurek2022learning,cole2024provable}.
+It provides a new interpretation of transformers in ICL, and new tools to address nonlinear models in transformer-based ICL, for example, the recent work by \citet{HsuShenLiaoLai2026}, which allows us to move beyond linear models studied in \citet{bai2023transformers,zhang2024trained,von2023transformers,akyurek2022learning,cole2024provable}.
 This novel tool also allows us to address multiple tasks in ICL, in contrast to single task learning by transformers studied in \cite{Yun19,Takakura23,TransformerClassifier,Havrilla24,shen2025transformers}.

 The most closely related work to this paper is \citet{kim2024transformers}, which studied in-context regression of Besov functions in $\RR^D$. \citet{kim2024transformers} derived approximation and generalization error bounds for a transformer composed of a deep feedforward network and one linear attention layer.
 There are two main differences between this paper and \citet{kim2024transformers}: 1) Our transformer network has $5$ layers of multi-head attention, and each multi-head attention can be wide, i.e. with $nD$ attention heads.
 The feedforward layers in each attention is of a constant order.
-Such a wide transformer architecture is similar to those used in practical large language models (LLMs).
+Such a wide transformer architecture shares some similarity to those used in large language models (LLMs).
 For example, GPT-2 Small only has $12$ layers with $117$ million parameters \citep{radford2019language}.
 Our approximation theory is developed by fully leveraging the attention mechanism.
-In contrast, \citet{kim2024transformers} utilized one linear attention layer and a deep feedforward network where the approximation power heavily depends on the feedforward components.
-2) By incorporating low-dimensional geometric structures of data, we prove error bounds with an exponential dependence on the intrinsic dimension $d$, while the error bound in \citet{kim2024transformers} has an exponential dependence on the ambient dimension $D$.
+In contrast, \citet{kim2024transformers} utilized one linear attention layer and a deep feedforward network for approximation.
+2) By incorporating low-dimensional geometric structures of data, we prove error bounds {which scale exponentially with respect to the prompt length with the exponent depending on the intrinsic dimension $d$}, while the error bound in \citet{kim2024transformers} scales exponentially depending on the ambient dimension $D$.

 Our work is also connected with \citet{li2023transformers}, which derived generalization errors for transformers as in-context algorithm learners.
 While the framework in \citet{li2023transformers} is general, it does not address some key components in this paper, such as our novel approximation theory bridging the attention mechanism to kernel methods, and our covering number calculation.